mikedenly/mikedenly.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Ph.D. candidate in the Department of Government at the University of Texas at Austin, and I also serve as Governance Team Leader at Innovations for Peace and Development.
+I am a Ph.D.
+Candidate in the Department of Government at the University of Texas at Austin, and I also serve as Governance Team Leader at Innovations for Peace and Development.
 My substantive [research](https://mikedenly.com/research/) focuses on the political economy of development, with an emphasis on corruption, natural resources, and foreign aid.
 I also have a separate methodological research agenda that centers on external validity.
 My work appears in the *Annual Review of Political Science* and is forthcoming in the *Journal of Conflict Resolution*.

 Prior to joining UT Austin, I worked for the US State Department, the European Commission, and the World Bank.
 Since starting my Ph.D., I have consulted extensively for the World Bank and USAID on governance and anti-corruption issues.